AustinClojure/workshop-docs/Pages/8-add-state.md

 In our case, we're going to "swap" the content of ```chat-messages``` by "`conj`ing" a new message onto the vector of messages.

-We'll also put it in a helper function to make it easier to make a new message and save it to our atom.
+We'll also make a helper function to make it easier to make a new message and save it to our atom.

 ```clojure
 (defn build-message [name message]